Nested conformal prediction and quantile out-of-bag ensemble methods

 \section{Numerical comparisons}

 We compare several methods discussed in this paper using synthetic and real datasets.
 MATLAB code to execute QOOB and reproduce the experiments in this section is provided at \url{https://github.com/AIgen/QOOB}.
-Some experiments on synthetic data are discussed in subsection~\ref{subsec:synthetic}; the rest of this section discusses results on real datasets.
-We use the following six datasets from the UCI repository: blog feedback, concrete strength, superconductivity, news popularity, kernel performance and protein structure.
-Metadata and links for these datasets are provided in subsection~\ref{subsec:experiment-info}.
-In order to assess the coverage and width properties, we construct multiple version of each of these three datasets.
-For each dataset, we obtain 100 versions by independently drawing 1000 data points randomly (without replacement) from the full dataset.
-Then we split each such version into two parts: training and testing of sizes $768$\footnote{the number of training points is divisible by many factors, which is useful for creating a varying number of folds for K-fold methods} and $232$ respectively.
-Hence corresponding to each of the six datasets, we get 100 different datasets with 768 training and 232 testing points.
+Some experiments on synthetic data are discussed in Section~\ref{subsec:synthetic}; the rest of this section discusses results on real datasets.
+We use the following 6 datasets from the UCI repository: blog feedback, concrete strength, superconductivity, news popularity, kernel performance and protein structure.
+Metadata and links for these datasets are provided in Appendix~\ref{appsec:additional-info-exps}.
+Appendix~\ref{appsec:more-exps} also contains experimental results with 5 additional UCI datasets.

+In order to assess the coverage and width properties, we construct 100 versions of each of the datasets, by independently drawing 1000 random data points (uniformly without replacement) from the full dataset.
+Then we split each such version into two parts: training and testing, with sizes $768$\footnote{the number of training points is divisible by many factors, which is useful for creating a varying number of folds for K-fold methods} and $232$ respectively.
+Hence corresponding to each dataset, we get 100 different versions with 768 training and 232 testing points.

-For each conformal method, we report the following two metrics: \begin{itemize}
+For each compared conformal method, we report the following two metrics: \begin{itemize}

 \item \emph{Mean-width}: For a prediction set $C(x)\subseteq \mathcal{Y} = \mathbb{R}$ its width is defined as its Lebesgue measure.
 For instance, if $C(x)$ is an interval, then the width is its length and if $C(x)$ is a union of two or more disjoint intervals, then the width is the sum of the lengths of these disjoint intervals.
 We report the average over the mean-width given by